How to Calculate Triangle Area, Angles & Perimeter: Complete Guide

 The Law of Cosines: angles from sides

-Once you know all three sides, you can find each angle:
+Once you have all three sides, each angle follows from:

 cos(A) = (b² + c² − a²) / (2bc)